 The work of Spearfish Local led to the creation of the Black Hills Food Hub, a local food distribution company bridging the gap between local producers and area cafeterias.
 BHSU is incubating the Black Hills Food Hub business with Cobblestone Science as the contracting agency running the program.
 The Black Hills Food Hub is delivering produce from area farms to Regional Hospital in Rapid City and Mt.
 Rushmore National Memorial in Summer 2016!

 Black Hills State University is proud to have recently achieved the designation of Tree Campus USA® through the Arbor Day Foundation.

-Learn more about this exciting designation, read the campus tree care plan, and view the BHSU campus tree map here.
+Learn more about this exciting designation, read the campus tree-care plan, and view the BHSU campus tree map here.

 BHSU Sustainability in the News:

-The environment matters to BHSU and we demonstrate in our sustainability efforts as a green campus.
+The environment matters to BHSU and we demonstrate this in our sustainability efforts as a green campus.
 As a university, we believe in decreasing our carbon footprint, we believe in recycling, and we believe in inspiring others to do the same.
 That’s who we are at BHSU.